Berkeley-CS195/sp23/content/readings.md

 ### 10/07 Jobs and Automation

 - Recommended: Yang, "[Yes, Robots Are Stealing Your Job][robot_steal]"
-- Recommended: Berstein, Raman, "[The Great Decoupling: An Interview with Brynjolfsson and Andrew McAfee][great_decouple]"
+- Recommended: Berstein, Raman, "[The Great Decoupling: An Interview with Erik Brynjolfsson and Andrew McAfee][great_decouple]"
 - Extra: Chokshi, "[What if You Had a Four-Day Week?
 Why Don't You?][four_day]"
 - Extra: McKinsey Global Institute, "[Harnessing automation for a future that works][harness_auto]"
 - Extra: Boudette, "[Despite High Hopes, Self-Driving Cars Are 'Way in the Future'][no_drive]"